PayString/paystring-documentation/docs/getting-started.md

 ## Run a PayID Server

-To get started, the first thing to do is set up a local PayID server.
+To familiarize yourself and experiment with PayID, you can set up a local PayID server.
 Here is a simple method.
-For more options, see [Deployment Overview](intro-deploy).
+For more options, including PayID deployment for production environments, see [Deployment Overview](intro-deploy).

 1. If you haven't already, install [Docker](https://docks.docker.com/get-docker/) and [Node](https://nodejs.org/en/) on your machine.